tuvo1106/aws-primer/aws/certified_solutions_architect.md

 #### _AMI Use Case_

 - AMIs help you keep incremental changes to your OS, application code and system packages.
-- Using **Systems Manager Automation** you can routinely patch your AMIS with security updates.
+- Using **Systems Manager Automation** you can routinely patch your AMIs with security updates.
 - AMIs are used with **LaunchConfigurations**.

 ---